 In Game 7, Manager Dick Williams went with his heart over his head and chose Jim Lonborg to pitch on only two days’ rest against the relentless Bob Gibson.
 Laboring for the third time on three days rest, the future Hall of Famer dominated the finale, permitting Boston just three scratch hits while striking out ten batters.

-After forty-nine hard-fought innings over seven inexorable games, George Scott struck out to end the Series, a signature bullet from the golden arm of Gibson, who was immediately swallowed up by a throng of exultant Cardinals teammates.
+After 49 hard-fought innings over seven inexorable games, George Scott struck out to end the Series, a signature bullet from the golden arm of Gibson, who was immediately swallowed up by a throng of exultant Cardinals teammates.
 The whirl of John Kiley’s organ could be heard in the background as the silent throng at Fenway slowly began to head for the exits.

 Later that night, my eyes began to well with tears as I lay on the bed, staring at the ceiling.
 Suddenly, a shaft of light filtered through the darkness as a hulking figure approached my bed.
-The man who sat down at the corner of my cot had survived the Great Depression, had fought at Iwo Jima and Okinawa, and had helped raise four children during a most tumultuous time period.
+The man who sat down at the corner of my cot had survived the Great Depression, had fought at Iwo Jima and Leyte Gulf, and had helped raise four children during a most tumultuous time period.

 “I, too, am sad, Shaunie,” my father said, as he touched my face.

-For the next half-hour, Dad and I talked.
+For the next 30 minutes, Dad and I talked.
 With a beckoning autumn wind blowing outside my window, we both admitted to each other that St. Louis had a vastly superior team.
 “The Red Sox gave it all they had,” my father said simply.
 In the next day’s edition of The Boston Globe, renowned sportswriter Ray Fitzgerald called it, “The Series nobody lost.”

 After a moment of silence, Dad patted me on the shoulder and sighed, “Lonnie had the heart of a lion out there today.
 Gary Waslewski, of all people, kept us in Game 6!
 No, son, there are no regrets here.
 They will be forever champions in my book.”
 He kissed me goodnight and whispered, “What a season!
 What an incredible season!”
 Dad left quietly, and I closed my eyes, with a kaleidoscope of images that formed the template of a miracle swirling in my mind.

-As we walked to Dad’s gravesite, both Max and I were adorned in matching David “Big Papi” Ortiz tee shirts.
+As we walked to Daddy’s gravesite, both Max and I were adorned in matching David “Big Papi” Ortiz tee shirts.
 As we stood over his grave, the sun began to glisten on the leaves that lay scattered like tiny islands on the carpeted lawn of Woodlawn Cemetery.
 A week before, the most prodigious parade in New England history had celebrated a team that had redefined the adjective “extraordinary.”
 The last two-and-a-half months of the 2004 season had completely eliminated the pathos that had become an unwieldy appendage to longtime Sox loyalists.
 The ensuing tarpaulin of elation that enveloped the region had reminded my mother of V-E Day.

 And yet, for more than one-half of the 2004 season, the Red Sox had not played up to their potential; by the end of July, they found themselves hopelessly out of the divisional race.
 The team actually needed a sustained winning streak three-fourths of the way through the season in order to even qualify for the playoffs